 In 2000, Pastor Eberhart was the recipient of Standard Publishing’s “Outstanding Young Minister” award and he has also been awarded the Paul Harris Fellowship through Rotary International.
 In addition to his ministerial duties, Mr. Eberhart is a licensed salesperson with Harvey Goodman Realtor, working out of the Barnesville office.
 He received his real estate license in 2005 and previously worked for Century 21 Bethel Agency, Inc. He is a member of the Ohio Association of Realtors and the National Association of Realtors.

-Pastor Eberhart and wife Heather, an English instructor at Barnesville High School, have been married for seventeen years and are the parents of a thirteen year old daughter, Anna Elizabeth, and a eleven year old son, Benjamin Edward.
-The Eberharts reside on Tacoma Rd in Barnesville.
-In his spare time, Pastor Eberhart enjoys reading, going to the lake, traveling with his family, following national politics, and attending Pittsburgh Pirate baseball games.
+Pastor Eberhart and wife Heather, an English instructor at Barnesville High School, have been married for twenty years and are the parents of a seventeen year old daughter, Anna Elizabeth, and a fifteen year old son, Benjamin Edward.
+The Eberharts reside on Tacoma Road just outside of Barnesville.
+In his spare time, Pastor Eberhart enjoys reading, vacationing at Lake Erie and traveling with his family, following national politics, and attending Pittsburgh Pirate baseball games.